 Rating: 4.5 out of 5

 Anthropic doesn’t just participate in the MCP ecosystem — they created it.
-The Model Context Protocol was designed, specified, and open-sourced by Anthropic in November 2024, and their commitment shows: 81.8k stars on the reference servers repo, 34k+ combined stars on the Python and TypeScript SDKs, 10+ language SDKs, and the most comprehensive MCP client support of any AI company.
+The Model Context Protocol was designed, specified, and open-sourced by Anthropic in November 2024, and their commitment continues to accelerate: 84.2k stars on the reference servers repo, 35k+ combined stars on the Python and TypeScript SDKs, 10+ language SDKs, and the most comprehensive MCP client support of any AI company.
+In April 2026 alone: Opus 4.7 shipped, Claude Code gained Routines (scheduled cloud automation) and Channels (Discord/Telegram/iMessage bridge), Desktop Extensions were renamed to .mcpb bundles, and the Connectors Directory grew to 299 verified integrations.

 On the client side, Anthropic is unmatched.
-Claude.ai Connectors, Claude Desktop with one-click Desktop Extensions, Claude Code with automatic connector sharing, the MCP Connector API, and MCP Apps (interactive UI in chat) represent the deepest MCP integration of any AI platform.
+Claude.ai Connectors (299 integrations), Claude Desktop with one-click MCP Bundles, Claude Code with Routines and Channels, the MCP Connector API, and MCP Apps (interactive UI in chat) represent the deepest MCP integration of any AI platform.
 Every Claude product speaks MCP natively.

 On the server side, the 7 active reference servers (Filesystem, Git, Fetch, Memory, Sequential Thinking, Time, Everything) are well-designed demonstrations of MCP capabilities, not production tools.
-The 14 archived servers (Google Drive, Slack, GitHub, Postgres) have been superseded by independent maintainers and official implementations from the respective service providers.
+The 14 archived servers have been superseded by independent maintainers and official implementations.

 Who benefits most from Anthropic’s MCP ecosystem: